Victoria Bed & Breakfast – Gazebo B&B Inn, Vancouver Island, British Columbia, Canada

 Visitors naturally flocked to see their endeavour - 18,000 cups of tea were served in 1916.
 By this time 50,000 visitors were coming annually to "Benvenuto", Italian for "Welcome".
 No longer could Jennie personally serve tea to her visitors!
 The Butchart Gardens, as they naturally became known, continued to be a family enterprise.
 In 1936 four hundred flowering Japanese cherry trees added a welcome along Benvenuto Avenue.

 After the Second World War their grandson Ian Ross introduced an admission charge, opened a teahouse in the conservatory which soon developed into a full restaurant and began concerts from the open-air stage.
 The nursery was enlarged and the Seed and Gift Store opened.
 Summer illuminations were introduced in 1954 and the 70' high Ross Fountain was installed ten years later helping the Gardens become one of the leading BC tourism attractions.
-Up to 10,000 people come to enjoy fireworks on July and August Saturday evenings (in 2013 these begin on 29th June).
+Up to 10,000 people come to enjoy fireworks on July and August Saturday evenings.
 A team of over 50 gardeners is now employed to plant and care for over 700 hundred varieties, including dramatic massed plantings, enjoyed by over 1.2 million visitors each year.
 In 2004, its centenary, the Gardens were designated as a National Historic Site of Canada.

 Left = Sunken Garden.
 Right = Courtesy of The Butchart Gardens Ltd., Victoria, BC, Canada